mon3y78/Lovelace-Bubble-room/README.md

 ---

 ## 🧩 Available panels
-Bubble Card v5 introduces specialized panels that you can freely combine:
+Lovelace Bubble Room v5 introduces specialized panels that you can freely combine:

 - **🎛️ Sub-Button Panel** → up to 4 additional buttons around the bubble, each with entity, icon, and customizable actions.
 - **🍄 Mushroom Panel** → up to 5 extra entities (lights, switches, media players, etc.) for quick access.